vidalouiswang/Arduino_ESP32_Websocket/README.md

 Client and server had been fully tested for days, send and receive large data(16 KB text and binary, random bytes every time, use sha256 to test data) periodicly one second, echo to each other(not included in examples, example only have normal light-weight test).

 ### Easily handle http request and websocket request when act a server
-One line code to start a server to handle http and websocket request.
+One line code to start a server to handle http and websocket requests.

 ### Stable
 Easily transfer 64KB binary data in AP and STA mode with very low time time consumption and zero error(complex code environment, test more than 10000 times, use sha256 to verify data).